Voltstro-Studios/Team-Capture/README.md

 As this project is in an alpha state, a lot of things will constantly change, so it is recommended to build the project your self.
 However we do offer [DevOps builds via GitHub actions](https://github.com/Voltstro-Studios/Team-Capture/actions?query=workflow%3A%22Game+Build%22).
 To download a build, goto [Actions](https://github.com/Voltstro-Studios/Team-Capture/actions?query=workflow%3A%22Game+Build%22), select the latest succeeding build, go down to the artifacts section and download for your OS.

-We also upload a [release](https://github.com/Voltstro-Studios/Team-Capture/releases) every version milestone.
-This builds will be stable however will have major
+We also upload [releases](https://github.com/Voltstro-Studios/Team-Capture/releases) every version milestone.
+The builds may be more stable then the DevOps builds but are still an early alpha and may lack new features and improvements that the DevOps builds have.

 ### Prerequisites